• Home

 Can gratitude practice be harmful?

-Gratitude practice itself is not harmful — it has strong scientific support for improving wellbeing and life satisfaction.
-It becomes counterproductive when used to suppress or redirect attention away from discomfort that is signalling something important: an unsafe situation, a relationship that needs to change, or a circumstance that requires action rather than acceptance.
+Gratitude practice itself is not harmful.
+In fact, it has strong scientific support for improving wellbeing and life satisfaction.
+It becomes counterproductive when used to suppress or redirect attention away from discomfort that is signalling something important, such as an unsafe situation, a relationship that needs to change, or a circumstance that requires action rather than acceptance.

 What is the difference between gratitude and toxic positivity?

 Toxic positivity is the insistence that a positive frame should be applied to all experiences, regardless of whether that is accurate or useful.
-Gratitude practice, at its best, is about training attention toward what is genuinely present and good — not about denying what is difficult.
+Gratitude practice, at its best, is about training attention toward what is genuinely present and good, without denying what is difficult.
 The two overlap when gratitude is used to justify tolerating circumstances that are actively harmful.

 How do I know when to use gratitude and when to act on my discomfort?

 A useful starting question is whether your discomfort is asking you to accept something or to change something.
-Grief, uncertainty, and ordinary frustration often ask for acceptance — and gratitude can help.
+Grief, uncertainty, and ordinary frustration often ask for acceptance, and gratitude can help.
 Chronic anxiety or anger about a specific situation that keeps producing harm is often asking for a response, not a reframe.
-Read the signal before you reach for the practice.
+Read the signal before you reach for the practice mindlessly.

 Is it possible to be grateful and still want things to change?

 Yes, and this is arguably the most functional form of gratitude.
 Appreciating what is genuinely good in a situation does not require pretending that everything is fine or that nothing needs to change.
-The two can coexist.
+But the two can coexist.
 The problem arises when gratitude for partial goods is used as a reason to stop asking whether the overall situation is acceptable.
+As with everything, use this practice mindfully, intentionally and with critical thinking.

 {"email":"Email address invalid","url":"Website address invalid","required":"Required field missing"}